clementlab/CRISPRuno/README.md

                         If set, reads without r2 support will be included in final analysis and counts.
 By default these reads are excluded (default: False)
 ```

+# Long-read mode
+For long reads which may have more indels, indels may prevent reads from aligning to origin sequence.
+To allow more flexibility, run with the parameters:
+`--allow_indels_in_origin_aln --min_primer_aln_score 10 --min_alignment_quality_score 10`